• Skip to primary navigation

 Lahooh bil Lawz are lightly stuffed crepes from Saudi Arabia.
 They are often served with tea or coffee as an afternoon snack.
 The texture of the crepes reminded me of the North African Baghrir with the spongy texture.
 They filled with sweetened almonds with cardamom, rolled up, and paired with honey for dipping.

-Close up of Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board and topped with tomato slices.
+Close up of Aysh Abu Laham (Mini Saudi Pizzas) topped with two tomato slices and poppy seeds.

 The Arabian Nights Cookbook is a great book for those new to Middle Eastern cuisine or wanting to focus on the Arab Gulf region.
 Habeeb has adapted the recipes for the home cook while still maintaining their authenticity.
 The recipes range from easy, weeknight-worthy meals to the more complex with delicate folding or long resting times.